-For best results its best to take your BCAAs supplements before and after a workout.
+For the best results, it’s best to take your BCAAs supplements before and after a workout.
 While you can start out with smaller amounts, it’s usually recommended to take four to eight grams of BCAAs before and after a workout.

 Glutamine is the single amino acid in the body that is most abundant.
-It also aids in nitrogen transport as does BCAAs.
+It also aids in nitrogen transport as do BCAAs.
 Glutamine’s structure is made up of not one, but two nitrogen chains.
-It contains around nineteen percent nitrogen.
+It contains around nineteen-percent nitrogen.

 Once synthesized, glutamine will move protein into the muscle cells in order to aid in muscle growth.
 This extra production of glutamine is necessary during intense workouts and weight training.

 Glutamine is also utilized by other organs in the body besides the muscles including the stomach and intestines.
 The body’s immune system can be seriously compromised during extensive exercise and training.
 Supplementation with glutamine can improve overall immune functions.

 How Much Glutamine Should You Take and When Should You Take It?